 Mission San Buenaventura is located on Main St, which is the popular downtown area in Ventura.
-Depending on where you get off on the freeway you will make your way Northeast to Main St, turn left and then go down to the end to where you will see the mission on the right.
-There is street parking which was a dollar an hour when I went.
+Depending on where you get off on the freeway, you will make your way Northeast to Main St, turn left and then go down to the end to where you will see the mission on the right.
+There is street parking, which was a dollar an hour when I went.

-To enter the mission you need to walk into the store right next door and pay the fee.
-From there you walk up the stairs into the small museum before entering the mission.
+To enter the mission, you need to walk into the store right next door and pay the fee.
+From there, you walk up the stairs into the small museum before entering the mission.

-The museum has a few unique artifacts that I hadn’t seen at the other missions, such as these super cool old wooden bells.
+The museum has a few unique artifacts that I hadn’t seen at the other missions, such as these cool old wooden bells.

-After exiting the museum you will be in the courtyard for the mission.
-The map given to you will direct you as to what you should see while in the area but its pretty easy to see it all since it is not that big.
+After exiting the museum, you will be in the courtyard for the mission.
+The map given to you will direct you as to what you should see while in the area, but it’s pretty easy to see it all since it is not that big.

-The courtyard has been meticulously kept up with tons of colorful flowers and a bubbling fountain; it really is beautiful.
+The courtyard has been meticulously kept up with tons of colorful flowers and a bubbling fountain; it is beautiful.

-I was the only person there when I went so I took my time exploring the chapel itself.
+I was the only person there when I went, so I took my time exploring the chapel itself.

-After seeing the chapel you can head out behind the mission to where the school is currently.
+After seeing the chapel, you can head out behind the mission to where the school is currently.
 There are a few old pieces of the aqueduct back here that are worth seeing before heading back in.